dotnet/runtime/docs/workflow/building/coreclr/macos-instructions.md

 ### Cross-Compilation

-It is possible to get a MacOS ARM64 build using an Intel x64 Mac and viceversa, an x64 one using an M1 Mac.
+It is possible to get a MacOS ARM64 build using an Intel x64 Mac and vice versa, an x64 one using an M1 Mac.
 Instructions on how to do this are in the [cross-building doc](/docs/workflow/building/coreclr/cross-building.md#macos-cross-building).

 ## Create the Core_Root